(Contractions are irregular and last roughly 20-40 seconds, but are inconsistent.)

-When baby isn’t fitting well, these contractions can be 60-120 seconds with no dilation.
-One sign can be that the labor pattern is erratic.
-But don’t make an assumption, please!
-It can be difficult to tell this situation from transition without a vaginal exam.
+When the baby isn’t fitting well, these contractions can be 60-120 seconds with no dilation.
+One sign can be that the labor pattern is erratic, but just don’t make an assumption.
+It can be difficult to tell this situation from a transition without a vaginal exam.
 See Comparing OA and OP Labor Patterns for more details.
-In this situation, these can help:

 - Warm chamomile tea